Top Attractions to See in Calaveras County

 www.moaningcaverns.com

-Last but certainly the least of the three local show caverns is arguably the most visited and most popular.
-Set in the rolling hills above Murphys, Moaning Caverns features the largest single chamber cave in California.
-In addition, there are picnic tables, a gift shop, restrooms and an outdoor gemstone mining attraction.
-Of course, the top attractions are the cave tours, including Spiral Tour, featuring a 100-foot-tall spiral staircase.
-Each of these 45-minutes tours run hourly on Thursdays to Mondays.
-Even though you have several tours running on these days, you should make reservations in advance.
+Last but certainly, the least of the three local show caverns is arguably the most visited and popular.
+Moaning Caverns features California’s most significant single-chamber cave in the rolling hills above Murphys.
+In addition, there are picnic tables, a gift shop, restrooms, and an outdoor gemstone mining attraction.
+Of course, the top attractions are the cave tours, including the Spiral Tour, featuring a 100-foot-tall spiral staircase.
+Each of these 45-minute tours runs hourly on Thursdays to Mondays.
+Even though you have several tours these days, you should make reservations in advance.
 The only day this Calaveras County attraction isn’t open is Christmas Day.

 Related: Visit Merced: The Gateway to Yosemite